replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/03-troubleshoot-2/assignment.md

 ✔️  Solution
 =================
-A random deployment has been selected and the memory limit reduced to 512Ki, which will cause the pods to crash.
+A random deployment has been selected and the memory limit reduced to 5M, which will cause the pods to crash.

 🛠️ Remediation
 =================

 edit a saved copy of the affected deployment to increase the memory limit to a reasonable amount.

+To think about:
 - How can we make sure that this doesn't happen again?